Adam Edward Ludy: First settler of Harrington, Washington

 Disillusioned with life in California, Adam decided to sell his stock and machinery and seek a new beginning.
-He wrote, "The third day of June 1879 in company with my son then nearley 21 years oald we started for the teritory of Washington with a spring wagon and camping out fit with two superior hoarses."
+He wrote, "The third day of June 1879 in company with my son then nearley 21 years oald we started for the territory of Washington with a spring wagon and camping out fit with two superior hoarses."

 When they arrived at the site where the future city of Harrington, Washington, was to be founded, "We selected locations with springs and running water free from stoane neare coald creake with a view to raising stalke.
-The a bundens of neaver failing springs that never frease up in winter and sections of the creake remaining open during winter and the vast extent of onocupyed rich pasturage apeared to invite us to stop.
+The a bundens of neaver failing springs that never frease up in winter and sections of the creake remaining open during winter and the vast extent of onocupyed rich pasturage apeared to invite us to stop."

 "We filed on our lands, each 320 acres, each a hoame stead and a timber culture and improvements.
 We put in much of our time cuting poals for fencing.
 Our time [team] being exosted and we having failed to find horses to suit us and being 120 [miles] from Walla Walla, the pointe of suplyes, and 40 miles to a saw mill, our nearest and onely neibour west of us was thirty miles distent.
 N.W. thare ware 2 men living from 30 to 40 miles.
 North 2 about the same distence.
 All had natives for wives excepting one.
 To the N. E. it was 30 miles to the nerist nabour.
 East 8 miles and south 16 miles.
 Coald Creake was 40 miles in length and had not a single ocupent til we located.
 We ware 15 miles from fine timber and no roades but Indian trailes."